mdn/content/files/en-us/web/api/websocket/message_event/index.md

 _In addition to the properties listed below, properties from the parent interface, {{domxref("Event")}}, are available._

 - {{domxref("MessageEvent.data", "data")}} {{ReadOnlyInline}}
   - : The data sent by the message emitter.
-This field may be one of types below depending on type of websocket message and {{domxref("WebSocket.binaryType")}}.
+The type of this property depends on the type of the WebSocket message and the value of {{domxref("WebSocket.binaryType")}}.
-    - If the received socket message is a string, then this field is a string.
+    - If the message type is "text", then this field is a string.
-    - If the received socket message is binary type, then the type of this field will be inferred from `binaryType` of this socket:
+    - If the message type is "binary" type, then the type of this property can be inferred from the `binaryType` of this socket:
       - {{jsxref("ArrayBuffer")}} if `binaryType` is `"arraybuffer"`,
       - {{domxref("Blob")}} if `binaryType` is `"blob"`.
 - {{domxref("MessageEvent.origin", "origin")}} {{ReadOnlyInline}}